Australian Forest Walk

 The Australian Forest Walk focuses on displaying a range of Australian forest species from impressive forest giants to middle- and understorey trees and shrubs.

-Explore forest plants from Tasmania to Queensland in the Gardens' new Australian Forest Walk.
+Explore forest plants from Victoria to Queensland in the Australian Forest Walk.
 This walk features informative signage telling the story of our forest habitats, and highlighting the importance of conserving these precious areas.

 - Spring, Summer